Skip to main content

 Drug-induced Liver Injury and Liver Failure

-Assess liver function tests (ALT, AST, alkaline phosphatase, and bilirubin) in all patients prior to initiating vanzacaftor/tezacaftor/deutivacaftor.
-Assess liver function tests every month during the first 6 months of treatment, then every 3 months for the next 12 months, then at least annually thereafter.
-Consider more frequent monitoring in patients with a history of liver disease, elevated liver function tests at baseline, or a history of elevated liver function tests with drugs containing ELX, TEZ and/or IVA.
+Assess ALT, AST, alkaline phosphatase, and bilirubin prior to initiating vanzacaftor/tezacaftor/deutivacaftor; continue monitoring every month during the first 6 months of treatment, every 3 months for the next 12 months, then at least annually thereafter.
+Consider more frequent monitoring in patients with history of liver disease, history of elevated liver function tests with previous use of drugs containing elexacaftor, tezacaftor, and/or ivacaftor, or patients with elevated liver function tests at baseline.

-Vanzacaftor/tezacaftor/deutivacaftor should not be used in patients with severe hepatic impairment (Child-Pugh Class C).
-The fixed combination is not recommended in patients with moderate hepatic impairment (Child-Pugh Class B) and should only be considered when there is a clear medical need, and the benefit outweighs the risk.
-If used, monitor patients closely.
+Do not use in patients with severe hepatic impairment; not recommended with moderate hepatic impairment.
+Should only be considered in patients with moderate hepatic impairment when there is clear medical need and benefit outweighs risk; if used, monitor closely.

 Hypersensitivity Reactions